GabrielusR/clientserver/README.md

 # clientserver

-A TCP client and server using "HELLO-OK" protocol
+A TCP client and server using "HELLO-OK" protocol, that can handle multiple clients.